 In general, try to keep all your pathways clear of debris and garden furniture.

-After mowing and edging, clear away any loose grass in your garden, as well as on the inside of your mower or edger.
+After mowing and edging, clear away any loose grass in your garden, as well as on the inside of your lawn mower or whipper snipper.
 If you are using a fuel powered garden tool.

 2. Store Gas & Fuels Safely